darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdlroot-coverage.md

 document that is only a few hundred lines of XML.

 The following applies to it:
- * Elements that are commented out are ignored
+ * Elements that are commented out are currently ignored by us.
+If they need to be considered for adaptation or updated as a result of adaptation we will need examples.
- * Multiplicities are not present in the document
+ * Multiplicities are not present in the document.
  * Actual values are not present or are not applicable to the document.
- * Element tags are present but empty to indicate we are examining and utilizing them
+ * Element tags are present but empty to indicate we are examining and utilizing them.
- * Attribute placeholders are present to allow it to be a valid XML document
+ * Attribute placeholders are present to allow it to be a valid XML document.

 To minimize the size of the document, the following fields have been excluded from all elements and are globally
 ignored: